Land & Water Conservation Division

 -Model Guidance (pdf)

 -Model Ordinance (docx)

 The Land & Water Conservation Division (LWCD) relies on partnerships with local farmers, landowners, government officials, teachers, youth group leaders, community businesses, civic organizations and concerned residents.
 The LWCD assists County residents by offering Technical Assistance, Financial Assistance & Educational Opportunities.

-Under the policy and direction of the Land Conservation Committee, the LWCD's staff provides services to the the public as oultined and identified in the Land & Water Resource Management Plan.
+Under the policy and direction of the Land Conservation Committee-Public Works Committee, the LWCD's staff provide services to the the public as oultined and identified in the Land & Water Resource Management Plan.

 Less than 2% of the Earths surface has the topsoil and growing conditions necessary to grow food - that is, all the food needed to sustain the ever-growing population of the planet!

 We all know we need "topsoil" to grow our lawns and gardens, but too few of us have an appreciation for its true value as a natural resource.
 It takes over 100 years and lots of weathering and natural "additives" to produce one inch of topsoil.
 Yet, this much can be washed away in a single rain storm if not protected from erosion.
 When this happens, the soil pollutes our streams and clogs drainage systems...costing taxpayers millions of dollars each year in dredging and other damage repair work.

 In Washington County, the average depth of topsoil is only 6-12 inches.
 For the sake of future generations, land management practices should ensure that the soil is not being blown or washed away faster than nature can replenish it.